Wick, Caithness: Historic descriptions of Wick

 In 1726, a writer described the town of Wick this way:

-The burgh of Wick, a small toun of little trade, lyes on the east end of the church and north side of the water, where it runs into the sea, and before it, is a bay formed more than a mile in breadth between the Head of Wick on the north and the Head of Old Wick on the south with a harbour at the end of the toun to which ships of between 20 and 30 last burden can come in safely.
+The burgh of Wick, a small toun of little trade, lyes on the east end of the church and north side of the water, where it runs into the sea, and before it, is a bay formed more than a mile [1.5 km] in breadth between the Head of Wick on the north and the Head of Old Wick on the south with a harbour at the end of the toun to which ships of between 20 and 30 last burden can come in safely.
 There is a bridge at the toun of Wick for the convenience of the parish of eleven pillars built with loose stones and only timber laid over them.
 They are maintained by the south side of the parish for carrying them to the church, the water being broad there by the swelling of the tide.

 In 1868, Scottish author Robert Louis Stevenson stayed in Wick while his uncle, Alan Stevenson, a lighthouse engineer, was overseeing the construction of Noss Head Lighthouse, which opened in 1869.
 He wrote a letter to his mother describing the town: